-The 5 Best Napa Valley Wineries to Visit!
-If you are planning a trip to Napa Valley I am sure you are overwhelmed with the myriad of choices you have to pick from.
+If you are planning a trip to Napa Valley I am sure you are overwhelmed with the myriad of Napa Valley wineries you have to pick from.
 Not to worry.
 In my first blog post on Napa Valley last year “The Novice’s Guide to Napa Valley”, I shared with you some favorites such as Peju, Prager, Del Dotto and Domaine Carneros.
 These wineries are still worthy of a visit but I am excited to share with you new ones from my recent trip!

 1) Honig Vineyard & Winery: